Jumio/mobile-flutter/README.md

 ### Android
 __AndroidManifest__
 Open your AndroidManifest.xml file and change `allowBackup` to false.
-Add user permission `HIGH_SAMPLING_RATE_SENSORS` to access sensor data with a sampling rate greater than 200 Hz.

 ```xml
 <application